culturesofknowledge/emplaces/models/20180430-linked-pasts-timespan.md

     Rather than inventing a new syntax for this, I would prefer to use the ISO8601 representation (https://en.wikipedia.org/wiki/ISO_8601#Durations), which is also defined as an XML schema data type (http://www.w3.org/TR/xmlschema-2/#duration), hence is available as an RDF literal data type.

-    E.g. 3 monthns would be `P3M`
+    E.g. 3 months would be `P3M`

     I note this is almost compatible with the proposed syntax, except that a preceding `P` is required.

 5. Thinking in terms of RDF semantics, I would note that interpreting the absence of `end` as "now" could lead to some potential problems with formal reasoning.
 If one infers conclusions that are based on the premise that a period extends to the present time, then subsequently add an `end` with an earlier date, RDF semantics would require that the original conclusions are still logically valid, which might be dsifferent to what is intended.
-A logically sounder approach is to consider that lack of an `end` property simply means "unknown"
+A logically sounder approach (when using RDF) is to consider that lack of an `end` property simply means "unknown".